ucsb-cs156/w24/lab/team01.md

 # Note: This is an exercise

-To be clear: this particular application (with backend services and controllers based on these five APIs) is just an "exercise"; similar to a scrimmage for a sports team, or playing "scales" on a musical instrument.
+To be clear: this particular application (with backend services and controllers based on these six APIs) is just an "exercise"; similar to a scrimmage for a sports team, or playing "scales" on a musical instrument.
 The application we are building doesn't necessarily make sense as a piece of working software, but it will help us to practice some important skills.

 The nice thing about this first team activity is that we've structured it so that, for the most part, each contributor's code is independent of the others&mdash; you'll get a first taste of working as a team, but for the most part, your contributions will succeed (or not) independent of your other team members.